google-fu-master/RiverTournament/rules.md

       <li>8 on the break: If you make the 8-ball on the break, it’s an automatic win for that rack.</li>
       <li>Scratch on the break: Incoming player must shoot from behind the head string (“kitchen”).</li>
       <li>Open table after break until a called shot legally pockets a ball.</li>
-      <li>Groups assigned by first legal shot after the break.
+      <li>Groups (solids or stripes) assigned by first legal shot after the break.
 If both are made on the break, table remains open.</li>
-      <li>8-ball pocket must be marked (or called verbally if agreed upon before the match).</li>
+      <li>8-ball pocket must be marked (or called verbally if agreed upon before the match).
+Making the 8-ball without marking/calling a pocket, or making it in a different pocket than marked/called is a loss for that rack. </li>
       <li>8-ball scratch is loss of game.</li>
       <li>Other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
       <li>You must hit your ball first and at least one ball (any group) or the cue ball must hit a rail.
 Otherwise it’s a foul.</li>